freeCodeCamp/freeCodeCamp/guide/english/javascript/index.md

 WebKit (except for the Chromium project) implements the JavaScriptCore engine.

 ## JavaScript Frameworks
-Most frequently used JavaScript Frameworks are React JS, Angular JS, Create JS, jQuery, nodeJS etc.
+JavaScript frameworks are application frameworks that can be applied to existing JavaScript code.
+They are often used for front-end development and web applications.
+The most frequently used JavaScript frameworks are React JS, Angular JS, Create JS, jQuery, nodeJS etc.

-For details follow this [link](https://javascriptreport.com/the-ultimate-guide-to-javascript-frameworks/)
+For more details follow this [link](https://javascriptreport.com/the-ultimate-guide-to-javascript-frameworks/).

 ## More Resourses